 - 3 gambas with a white garlicky cream sauce with white Soules grapes soaked in sherry that Colette thought had never seen a garlic but was still wonderful and

 - Galician (you know, the area around the Spanish Food Central - Santiago de Compostela) poulpe, with gently warmed potato slices. (a terrific dish!)

 Bread was good also.
 Two complaints...... it took a long time to be served the first dish (sardines) and then there was a pretty long wait for the other dishes - sort of surprising since the resto was not full.
 Secondly, the stools at the long communal table were very uncomfortable - Colette will take a cushion to sit on next visit.

 To finish up, Colette has a rice pudding with caramel sauce and the boys shared one of the best pain perdus of my life.
 Very good coffee.

-Our bill, with no bottled water but 2 bottles of wine and four coffees, was 256 E thus 128 E a couple.
+Our bill, with a bottle and a glass of wine (comp'd), no bottled water but 2 coffees, was 118 E or 78 E a couple.

 Go?
 He may not be related to Bernard Loiseau and worked at the quirkily named Australian place Alfie & Hetty, but he also cheffed at Bistronautes and managed to transmorgrify that experience into this Iberian paradise.